Blast off with Space Chef

-We do not collect any personal information with “Space Chef.”
-When you download and use “Space Chef” we don’t require you to provide any information and we do not collect any information about you or your device.
+We do not collect any personal data with “Space Chef.”
+When you download and use “Space Chef,” we don’t require you to provide any data, and we do not collect any information about you or your device.

 “Space Chef” complies with the Children’s Online Privacy Protection Act.
-We do not knowingly collect personal information of any kind from users of any age.
+We do not knowingly collect personal data of any kind from users of any age.

 Users may contact us via email if they have questions about “Space Chef.”
 We may receive a user’s email address and other information about a user if the user submits that information to us through email.
 We will only use this information to respond to any inquiries from the user.